 While many players know the power of using their action to attack or cast a spell, there’s more than can be done with that action.

 The Player’s Handbook lists a variety of actions that you can take in combat.
+We summarized all the combat actions here.
 One of these actions is the Disengage action.

 What Is the Disengage Action?

 The Disengage action is a combat action a creature can take to avoid opportunity attacks.
 By taking this action, a creature acts defensively as they move, preventing enemies from delivering any sudden strikes as the defender moves away from their foe.

 Ultimately, the rules don’t say much about this action.
 Basically, by taking this action in combat over something like attacking or casting a spell, you prevent your movement from opening yourself up to attacks.

 So, save for some unique class features or other trickiness, you won’t be disengaging and attacking on the same turn.

 The biggest downside of using this action comes from its opportunity cost.
 Actions are valuable, especially in combat.
 Giving up your action to be reactive rather than staying on the offensive hurts.